 This can be found on the Admissions Arrangements page.

 Why Children in Care and Special Educational Needs children have priority

 The local authority or admissions authority has a legal obligation to give 'children in care/children previously in care' top priority in their oversubscription criteria.

 See page 6 of the Primary Guide for Parents and Carers or page 4 of the Secondary Guide for Parents and Carers for the definition of children previously in care.

 Children with Special Education Needs are outside the admissions process, the local authority has a duty to reserve places at schools named in a child's Statement of Special Educational Needs or Education, Health and Care Plan.

 Local Authorities have a statutory duty to ensure there are enough school places in their area for all the children that need them.

 Bristol City Council’s School Organisation Strategy (pdf, 2.5MB) (opens new window) identifies the projected need for places and what we have to do to make sure all families have access to high quality education.
 The Strategy will be reviewed annually and schemes agreed in the context of available funding and demographic trends.

 Additional reception places

-Bannerman Road Community Academy and Children’s Centre will admit 60 children to the Reception year group in September 2016, an increase of 15 places.
+Bannerman Road Community Academy and Children’s Centre will admit 60 children in September 2017, an increase of 15 places.